Richardxugit/Name-Generator/README.md

 ## Available Scripts

-In the project directory,open the backend folder, install the package has been used and run:
+In the project directory,open the backend folder, install the packages has been used and run:

 ### `dotnet run`

-And back to the project directory
+And back to the project directory, and install the packages with:

+### `npm install`

+and then run:

 ### `npm start`